sup-Udh/Covidm_webapp/blob/contributing.md

 - Becoming a maintainer

 ## Getting started
-Make sure you hav node js installed to the latest with all the node modules installed from the `package-json` file once you hav comepleted then set up the oauth cliens
+Make sure you hav node js installed to the latest with all the node modules installed from the `package-json` file once you hav comepleted then set up the oauth clients and keep your keys in the `.env` file and ignore them in the `gitignore` file

+### Using docker

+we have provied you with one defualt docker file we are using the node alpine image use the docker cli and build a image with the docker file then you can run the docker file and visit the localhost page